 How Do You Clean a Walk-In Shower Floor?

-Step Two: Fill a second bucket with clean warm water (no soap).
+- Fill a second bucket with warm water (no soap).

-While acrylic shower pans are known for their durability and low-maintenance qualities, it’s still important to clean them regularly to prevent excess dirt and grime from building up.
+While acrylic shower pans are known for their durability and low-maintenance qualities, it’s still important to clean them regularly to prevent excess dirt and grime from building up over time.
 If the floor of your walk-in shower simply won’t come clean and you’d like to have a new shower pan installed, click here to locate a BathWraps dealer in your area.